 The University Counseling Center, located on the second floor of the Rotunda on the Montgomery Campus, provides confidential counseling services for personal, emotional, social, and mental health concerns students may face.
+The University Counseling Center is a service for current Faulkner students.
 Counseling is available by appointment.
 Referrals will be made to community mental health providers when the needs of the student cannot be met by the University Counseling Center.
 (Note: All fees associated with community providers or services are the sole responsibility of the student).
-The University Counseling Center employs three Masters level counselors for students.
+The University Counseling Center employs three Masters level counselors for students – see contact information below.

 Counseling Center Resources

 The University Counseling Center has joined Ulifeline to provide students access to online resources.
 Ulifeline allows students to: